 In 2022, Scott Brinker’s famous Marketing Technology Map featured no less than 9900 martech solutions.
 That’s even after taking into consideration the 900 or so that were consolidated or disappeared altogether following the release of the previous landscape in 2020.
 Since 2011, when the first martech map was released, the market has grown by a staggering 6521% (yes, you read that right).
 So if you’re attempting to overhaul your martech stack and you’re feeling a little like this – 🤯 – you are definitely not alone!

-At Luminary, we’ve helped many clients navigate their way through the labyrinth of martech solutions available, and find solutions that not only move the organisation along the path to its ideal future state, but limit the cost and general trauma experienced along the way.
+At Luminary, we’ve provided consultancy to help many clients navigate their way through the labyrinth of martech solutions available, and find solutions that not only move the organisation along the path to its ideal future state, but limit the cost and general trauma experienced along the way.

 In this article, we endeavour to share some of the insights we’ve gathered over more than two decades of using and choosing marketing technology solutions ourselves, and assisting our clients to do the same.
 But before we dive into that, let’s get clear on what we’re looking at here.

-Want to get straight into auditing your existing martech stack?
-Download our editable matrix now.
+Want to get straight into conducting a martech stack audit of your existing solutions?
+Download our editable matrix template now.

 What is a martech stack?